 The Enneagram is a cognitive tool which helps to identify the default settings of your personality.
 This system can unmask the Ego and the programming of the culture.

 “If I wait until I become perfect before I love myself, I will waste my whole life.
 I am already perfect right here and right now.
 I am perfect exactly as I am.” — Louise Hay

-Some personality types are especially vulnerable to the concept of perfection.
+Some personality types are more vulnerable to the idea of perfection.
 Seeking excellence and perfect order can be powerful drivers.
 For example, striving for perfection can be an unhealthy obsession for identifying with Type One of the Enneagram Personality Profile.
 And this tendency magnifies if you are a type one with self-preservation at the top of your instinctual stack.
-In this case, the world can be frustrating because of the imperfections you’ll find everywhere.

 The Sources of Cultural Programming